tomek-siuda/lng-cv/README.md

-# lng-cv
+# WHAT IS LNG-CV

-command line linguistic tools: display pronunciation, convert between regional norms of orthography; support for multiple modern and ancient languages
+lng-cv may stand for "language converter", "linguistic converter", "lenguaje convertido", and the like.

+lng-cv constitutes a set of linguistic tools which allow (a) displaying pronunciation of a phrase and (b) converting between different (e.g. regional) norms of orthography when a word or some piece of text is provided as an argument directly from the command line.

+Multiple modern and ancient languages are (projected to be) supported.

-# Installation
+# INSTALLATION

 1a.
 Download the binary "lng-cv" for Linux x86_64.